Genivia/ugrep/README.md

            %[NUM]#
                   the regex group capture NUM; requires option -P.

+           %[NUM]b
+                  the byte offset of the group capture NUM;  requires  option  -P.
+                  Use e for the ending byte offset and d for the byte length.

            %[NUM1|NUM2|...]#
                   the first group capture NUM that matched; requires option -P.

+           %[NUM1|NUM2|...]b
+                  the  byte  offset  of  the first group capture NUM that matched;
+                  requires option -P.  Use e for the ending byte offset and d  for the byte length.

            %[NAME]#
                   the  NAMEd  group capture; requires option -P and capturing pat- tern `(?<NAME>PATTERN)', see also %G.

+           %[NAME]b
+                  the byte offset of the NAMEd group capture; requires  option  -P and  capturing pattern `(?<NAME>PATTERN)'.
+Use e for the ending byte offset and d for the byte length.

            %[NAME1|NAME2|...]#
                   the first NAMEd group capture that matched; requires  option  -P and capturing pattern `(?<NAME>PATTERN)', see also %G.

+           %[NAME1|NAME2|...]b
+                  the  byte  offset of the first NAMEd group capture that matched;
+                  requires option -P  and  capturing  pattern  `(?<NAME>PATTERN)'.
+                  Use e for the ending byte offset and d for the byte length.

            %G     list  of  group  capture  indices/names  that  matched; requires option -P.

            %[TEXT1|TEXT2|...]G
                   list of TEXT indexed by  group  capture  indices  that  matched;
                   requires option -P.

            %g     the group capture index/name matched or 1; requires option -P.

            %[TEXT1|TEXT2|...]g
                   the  first  TEXT  indexed  by the first group capture index that matched; requires option -P.

            %%     the percentage sign.